andrevidela/Research-report/Thesis/index.md

 makePairOf x = (x, x)
 ```

 Without requiring a reference increment.
 Why?
-Because the _type signature_ already informs the caller that `x` needs to have at least a reference count of 2 in order to be called by `makePairOf`.
+Because the _type signature_ already informs the caller that `x` needs to have at least a reference count of 2 to be called by `makePairOf`.
 This defers the reference increment to the caller instead of the function.
 The deferring of reference counting is significant because it now allows the runtime to allocate a value with the correct reference count from the beginning, instead of allocating it with a reference count of 1 and then incrementing it for each sharing.
 Effectively cutting a large chunk of `inc` operations.

 ```haskell
 let 2 v = "hello" -- This already has a ref count of 2 in makePairOf v -- this doesn't have any inc or dec operations
 ```

-Another way to avoid `inc` and `dec` operations is to allow _borrowing_ of variables, that is, if a variable is not updated, then it is safe to share.
+Another way to avoid `inc` and `dec` operations would be to allow _borrowing_ of variables, that is, if a variable is not updated, then it is safe to share.
 In the following program we inspect a `Maybe` value and return if it contains a value or not:

 ```haskell
 isEmpty : Maybe a -> Bool